Warren & Migliaccio, L.L.P.

 Joint Trusts and Spousal Rights

-Joint trusts are a common estate planning tool for married couples to manage their assets together and ensure a smooth transfer of control and distribution upon the death of one or both spouses.
-When one spouse dies the surviving spouse typically becomes the sole trustee and has the authority to manage and distribute the trust assets according to the trust terms.
+Joint trusts are a common estate planning tool for married couples.
+They help manage assets together and ensure a smooth transfer of control after one spouse dies.
+Typically, the surviving spouse becomes the sole trustee.
+They have the authority to manage and distribute trust assets according to the trust terms.

-In Texas joint revocable living trusts are popular for couples because of their flexibility and control during the couple’s lifetimes.
-Upon the death of one spouse the trust remains revocable so the surviving spouse can make changes to the trust document, update beneficiaries and adjust distributions as needed.
+In Texas, joint revocable living trusts are popular because they offer flexibility and control.
+While both spouses are alive, they can make changes as needed.
+After one spouse dies, the trust remains revocable.
+This allows the surviving spouse to update beneficiaries and adjust distributions.

 Can a Spouse Change a Trust After Death?
 Exploring Texas Law